jliu678/Hugobox_cv/content/post/11.Velocity_reasoning/dyngen_cell_sampling.md

 - It mimics realistic technical noise (capture rates).
 - It preserves realistic library size variation across cells.
-- It produces synthetic count matrices that closely resemble real scRNA-seq data—useful for benchmarking methods like clustering, trajectory inference, or denoising.
+- It produces synthetic count matrices that closely resemble real scRNA-seq data,useful for benchmarking methods like clustering, trajectory inference, or denoising.

 In this context, the multinomial distribution models the process of randomly assigning a fixed number of transcript reads (or molecules) to different genes based on their relative probabilities (i.e. expression levels adjusted by capture rates).